CARES Act Funding

 Upon submission of your application, you will receive an automated acknowledgement.

-Applications will be reviewed within seven business days.
+Applications will be reviewed within fourteen business days.

 If additional information is requested, you will be contacted via your Okramail email address.